The Secrets of Sicily - Frequently Asked Questions

 The Euro, the new single European currency, is the official currency of Italy.
 Each Euro is divided into 100 Eurocents.
 Some people like to bring local currency with them when traveling to a foreign country, but it is not needed, and depends on what you're comfortable with.
 We believe that the easiest way to get local currency is on arrival at the airport ATM.
 ATMs are common throughout Italy, you'll find them inside and outside all banks, in major shopping centers, in supermarkets and gas stations.
 Before leaving, you should notify your bank/credit company that you will be using your card in a foreign country, so that it doesn't get blocked for suspicious activity.
 You should have a 4 digit PIN to withdraw cash.
 Keep in mind that your bank/credit card company will charge you for each withdrawal, so you should withdraw larger amounts of cash less often.

 This custom is practiced with flair in Italy, as many people depend on tips for their livelihoods.
 The tips for restaurants, guides and drivers are included in the cost of your tour.
 It is customary to tip the chambermaid .50E to 1E per day, the bellhop or porter 1.50E to 2E for carrying your bags to your room.
+At the conclusion of the tour, it is customary to offer your Tour Director a gratuity.
+We recommend $15 per person per day if you feel that her services enhanced your experience of visiting Sicily.

 What should you bring home from Sicily?
 The list is topped by food: from Panettone, marzipan, aniseed biscuits, pistachio butter, tins of tuna to jars of caponata, capers and marmalade, to bottles of wine and olive oil to unexpected treasures like 'pasta con le sarde' sauce.
 Everything's packaged beautifully, making this a perfect source for gifts as well as personal souvenirs.
 Sicily has a long-standing tradition of ceramic production and there are numerous shops selling brightly colored crockery.